Copied to clipboard

 • The Gov.uk volunteering section has lots of advice and information on becoming a volunteer and most local councils also list opportunities or organisations in your area that are in need of volunteers.

-• Search the do-it website for hundreds of virtual volunteering opportunities.
+• Search the do something website for virtual volunteering opportunities.

 • The United Nations Volunteers (UNV) programme contributes to peace and development through volunteerism worldwide.
 They offer a number of online volunteering opportunities for skilled and passionate individuals.